Yogu/wiki2tex/README.md

 It starts at one or more files, crawls their links and puts it all into one markdown file.
-Then it uses pandoc to convert it to latex, embeds it in a template (just header and footer), and finally runs pdflatex to create the pdf.
+Then it uses pandoc to convert it to latex, embeds it in a template (just header and footer), and finally runs rubber to create the pdf.

 ### Configuration File